H.R. 5221: PART Act

 Authorization

-• The money would come from unobligated American Rescue Plan Act funds, with backup authorization for more appropriations if needed to reach the full $7,000,000.
+• The $7 million comes from unobligated American Rescue Plan Act balances, with a backup authorization if those balances fall short.

-• The Transportation Department would have to report to Congress every year for 10 years on how many converters were marked and, when known, whether marked parts were later stolen.
+• The Transportation Department has to report to Congress every year for 10 years on how many converters got marked and, when known, whether any marked parts were later stolen.

 What Congress Is Saying